 Active Directory (AD) is a feature used on PCs and servers running the Microsoft Windows operating system.
 Microsoft Active Directory is used to store network, domain, and user data and was initially created by Microsoft in 1996.
 It was first featured on Microsoft Windows 2000.
-Active directories deliver a number of functions and features to include providing data regarding objects adjusted for fast access and-or retrieval.
-This allows administrators to setup system security, push user computer updates, and acts as a hierarchical network structure.
+Active directories deliver a number of functions and features including providing data regarding objects adjusted for fast access and-or retrieval.
+This allows administrators to set up system security, push user computer updates, and act as a hierarchical network structure.
 The structure is typically configured in three categories to contain: hardware such as printers or scanners, web email servers, and objects that are in the network and domain’s main features.

 What Are Active Directories Used to Accomplish?

 Microsoft Active Directory is used by computer administrators to achieve end-user computer software packages, files, and accounts on intermediate to large-sized businesses.
 Instead of visiting every individual client computer to upgrade new software or install Windows patches, the work can be done by updating a single object situated within a Microsoft Active Directory forest or tree.
 Similarly, Microsoft Active Directory gives the network administrator the ability to grant or remove access at the user level for one or more applications or file structures.
 The two types of “trusts” that are included in the Microsoft Active Directory are one-way non-transitive and one-way transitive trusts.
 In the transitive trusts, the trust level covers the past two domains in a set tree.
 In this situation, two units can access the other’s domains and trees.